ai2ys/djpeg-dump-qtables/ReadMe.md

 ## 🐳 Building the Docker image and running the Docker container
 This Docker image is based on "alpine" and therefore is small in size.

+The batch script described below uses `docker-compose` for running the Docker container, which will also automatically build/pull the image, if not already available.

 ### Batch processing
 For batch processing multiple files at once use the bash script [`./dump_jpeg_tables.sh`](./dump_jpeg_tables.sh) as described below.
 As the bash script uses `docker-compose` having installed `docker-compose` is a prerequisite.